FailAcademy/learning/wdp-vancouver/_lessons/week-02/03-intro-to-jquery.md

 We’ll continue to work on Project 2 in today’s lab.

-You goal for today is to being implementing the required interactive elements to the website using jQuery.
+You goal for today is to begin implementing the required interactive elements to the website using jQuery.

 ---